 Philosophy Now welcomes articles on any aspect of philosophy (including historical surveys, introductory pieces on philosophers or schools of thought, and original philosophical writing) provided they are written in a lively, readable and non-technical style.
+We are looking for clear and accessible philosophical analysis that ideally engages with the ongoing debate in the relevant area, or at least takes account of what has already been said in it.
 Book reviews are also welcome.
 So are humorous articles.

 Naturally the style required by a magazine such as Philosophy Now is utterly different to that required by the scholarly journals.
 So if you are thinking of contributing an article to Philosophy Now please read a copy of the magazine (either online or offline) to get an idea of the sort of thing we’re after, and do please cast an eye over the points below.
 Philosophy Now receives a vast number of unsolicited articles every year – so many that we can only accept about one in fifteen and we have a backlog awaiting consideration.
 Therefore, unless an article meets our basic requirements listed below, it has virtually no chance of being published.

 1. Philosophy Now is a magazine designed to appeal to the general educated public.
 The majority of our readers have had no formal training in philosophy and contributors should write with them in mind.

 2. Articles should be self-contained; it shouldn’t be necessary for readers to look up references in order to follow what is being said.
 The one exception to this rule is for articles which form part of a debate conducted within the magazine.